kohlhofer/Crossings/chapters/chapter-01.md

 He turns from the river, walks the worn path back to the shack.
 The day stretches ahead.
 The eggs need trading, work might be found at the mill.
 The store might have what he needs, if the coins are enough.
 Evening will come, and the line will need checking, and the brown water will carry what it carries.

 The train whistle sounds again, distant and fading.
-He listens until it's gone, then steps inside and closes the door.
+He listens until it's gone, then steps inside.
 The latch clicks.

 Through the window, the river moves past.